 3. Know The Problem In Detail

 Similar to researching your competitors, you also want to research your avatar and potential customer base.
+If this is new to you, you can use this customer avatar template.

 It’s important to understand and have answers to the questions below so you can make an impact on your brand, messaging, and imagery.